CardonaJD/particleSystem/README.md

 —William Reeves, "Particle Systems—A Technique for Modeling a Class of Fuzzy Objects," ACM Transactions on Graphics 2:2 (April 1983), 92.
 [Extract from The Nature Of Code]

-In the link below , you will find a representation of a particle system, he.
+In the link below , you will find a representation of a particle system, you have to click over the screen in order to see how it works .
 The code was built with JavaScript and the p5.js library

 https://cardonajd.github.io/gravitationalForce/.